confluentinc/ksql/docs/developer-guide/joins/synthetic-keys.md

 |  8    | 8    | 8                 |

 Clearly, the data stored in the {{ site.ak }} message's key does not match either of the source `ID` columns.
-Hence, it is a new column: a synthetic column, i.e. a column that does not belong to each source table.
+Instead, it's a new column: a *synthetic* column, which means a column that doesn't belong to either source table.

 ## What joins result in synthetic key columns?